11 Brainy Things to Do In Woods Hole MA: From Beaches to Laboratories

 STAY: Woods Hole Inn

 Los Angeles residents and television writers Beth Colt and P.K.
-Simonds (producer of Ghost Whisperers) purchased a dilapidated hotel/boarding house, originally built in 1878, and turned it into a nautical chic, “Vintage Restored” inn.
+Simonds (producer of Ghost Whisperers) purchased a dilapidated hotel/boarding house, originally built in 1878, and turned it into the nautical chic, “Vintage Restored” Woods Hole Inn.
 The Level of hospitality year round is, most guests say, “extraordinary.”

 Across the street from Woods Hole Oceanographic Institute (WHOI), it’s just a fishing rod cast away from the Martha’s Vineyard Ferry.
 Because of this, many patrons stay overnight either before or after a trip to the Vineyard.